cpuncekar/profile-avatars/README.md

 # Profile Images for Projects

 ## About
-This repository contains profile images suitable for use on team member pages or other project-related documentation.
-The images are created using prompts from Midjourney, a platform that generates images based on specific criteria.
+This repository features profile images designed for team member pages or project-related documentation.
+These images are generated using Midjourney, a platform that creates visuals based on tailored prompts.

 ## Information